Search element - Quick search bar

 Milk changes and making enough for two

-You might also worry that your toddler is taking milk meant for the baby.
-The good news is your breasts can adjust to make enough for both.
-Most toddlers feed far less often than a newborn and get most of their nutrition from other foods, so your baby’s needs will still come first.
+• Once your baby is born, breasts can adjust to make enough milk for both.
+Most toddlers feed far less often than a newborn and get nutrition from other foods, so your baby’s needs can still be met.

 Why tandem feed?